Argentina, Indonesia accused of dumping biodiesel in EU

 That would mean any anti-dumping duties agreed on Argentine and Indonesian imports would apply retroactively.

-“Prices of soybeans, the raw material, are more expensive in Europe than biodiesel imported from Indonesia and Argentina,” Raffaello Garofalo, EEB secretary general, said.
+“Prices of soybeans, the raw material, are more expensive in Europe than biodiesel imported from Indonesia and Argentina,” Raffaello Garofalo, secretary general of the EBB said.
 “It’s like saying steel costs more than a car.
 It’s impossible to compete.”

 The European Commission announced in its Official Journal the complaint that Argentinian and Indonesian biodiesel was being sold very cheaply and “thereby causing material injury to the Union industry”.